ArchontisKostis/COVID19-World-Map/README.md

 # COVID19-World-Map
-A Website that shows information about COVID-19 on the world map [View live](https://covidmap-roan.vercel.app/)
+A Website that shows information about COVID-19 on the world map <br>
+[View live](https://covidmap-roan.vercel.app/)

 ## Made with: